Walid-Ahmed/imageclassifierSuite/README.md

  Multiclass or multinomial classification is the problem of classifying instances into one of three or more classes.
 Classifying instances into one of two classes is called binary classification

-This Repo can be used to train an image  classifier on standard  datasets  or user defined dataset with different network structures.
+This Repo can be used to train an image  classifier   on user defined dataset or on standard  datasets with different network structures.
 I tried  to include most of the nice features I learned in my deep journey for image classification.

 Training parmeters that can be set are:
 - Batch size,